 Further sources of controversy include Harnois' abrupt and unfriendly departure from Ghost Hunters and public fighting with Wilson and Hawes.

 About the Show

-Fans can tune in to the Sci Fi Channel on Wednesday nights at 9 pm to view the foreign locations investigated by the GHI team.
-The show alternates seasons with its parent show, Ghost Hunters and is currently in hiatus while the team travels and films investigations in new locations.
+The show ended in 2012.
+Until then, fans could tune in to the SyFy Channel on Wednesday nights at 9 pm to view the foreign locations investigated by the GHI team.
+The show alternated seasons with its parent show, Ghost Hunters.

 Whether you enjoy a good ghost story, or you just want to vicariously enjoy the architecture of drafty castles and mansions around the world, this just may be the perfect show for you.
-If it sounds like just your cup of tea, tune in and tour the haunted world with the GHI team.
+If it sounds like just your cup of tea, tune in and tour the haunted world with the GHI team on video or streaming.